 - The production of new knowledge or presentation of new research findings

 - Analysis or conversation with other scholarly voices

 We also acknowledge the liminal and valuable place that podcasts, as an aural and conversational mode, create for dialogue within, around, and about the scholarly community.
 Podcasts that make space for discussion and knowledge sharing and test new forms of knowledge production and distribution are most welcome in our program.

 All prospective podcasters will also be evaluated to ensure they meet the criteria of originality, scholarly merit, sustainability, and a commitment to inclusivity and equity.

 The Libraries reviews applications from prospective partners once per semester and offers up to 10 new partnerships following a structured evaluation by committee.
 The application and on boarding process for Fall 2021 will adhere to the following schedule:

 **All new podcast partners must attend this workshop.
-Please mark your calendars if you are applying for this journal cycle.**
+Please mark your calendars if you are applying for this onboarding cycle.**

 We are excited to hear from all corners of our community and exploring and experimenting with you!
 If you have questions about our services or how to strengthen a prospective application, please contact us by email at firstname.lastname@example.org.